- Find a Trail

 - Get Involved

-The central feature for which the High Bridge Trail State Park is named is an unforgettable experience, towering 125 feet above the mighty Appomattox River and nearly a half-mile (2,440 feet) across it.
-The bridge’s breathtaking view of the surrounding Central Virginia countryside, combined with the ease of getting here—the trail is only about an hour’s drive from both Lynchburg and Richmond—make it a must-see destination.
+The central feature for which the High Bridge Trail State Park is named is an unforgettable experience, towering 125 feet above the mighty Appomattox River and nearly a half mile (2,422 feet) across it.
+The bridge’s breath-taking view of the surrounding central Virginia countryside, combined with the ease of getting here (the trail is only about an hour’s drive from both Lynchburg and Richmond), makes it a must-see destination.

-Those looking for a short, easy outing can begin their journey in the charming town of Farmville.
-From downtown, riders and hikers will only have 4.5 miles to go to reach the bridge, following the wide, gentle grade of the former South Side Railroad, a spur off the Norfolk Southern Railway.
-Along the way, look for the railroad’s mile-marker posts dating back to the 1850s; those marked with “N” list the distance from Norfolk; those labeled with a “W” notified railroad engineers to blow their whistles.
-(For an even shorter excursion, a closer parking lot is available at River Road, about a mile from the bridge.)
+If you’re looking for a short, easy outing, begin your journey in the charming town of Farmville.
+From downtown, riders and hikers will only have to go 4.5 miles east to reach the bridge.
+The route follows the wide, gentle grade of the former South Side Railroad, a spur off the Norfolk Southern Railway.
+Along the way, look for the railroad’s three-digit mile markers dating back to the 1850s; those marked with N list the distance from Norfolk, while those labeled with a W notified railroad engineers to blow their whistles.
+For an even shorter excursion, park in the lot at River Road, about a mile from the bridge.

 To access the trail, parking is available at the following locations (west to east); a fee is required.